Is Liverpool v LASK on TV? Kick-off time, channel and how to watch

 Viewers in the United Kingdom will be able to watch the match live on TNT Sports 1, with coverage on the channel from 7.45pm GMT.
 Subscribers can follow the action online via discovery+.

-If you’re travelling abroad and want to watch the event, you might need a VPN to unblock your streaming app.
-Our VPN round-up is here to help and includes deals on VPNs in the market.
-Viewers using a VPN need to make sure that they comply with any local regulations where they are, and also with the terms of their service provider.
+If you’re travelling abroad and want to watch major sporting events then you might need a VPN to unblock your streaming app.
+Our VPN roundup is here to help: get great deals on the best VPNs in the market.
+Viewers using a VPN need to make sure that they comply with any local regulations where they are and also with the terms of their service provider.

 Team news